 What do higher rental and sales values mean to MDU owners and operators?
 A better bottom line.
 Using data from the National Apartment Association, we estimate fiber can add 11 percent in net income per average apartment unit.
 And our findings show that fiber access increases resident satisfaction and appears to reduce churn, helping building owners and operators maintain high levels of occupancy and provide a quality living environment.

-We’re excited about this study, which adds to the mounting evidence
+We’re excited about this study, which adds to the mounting evidence that fiber improves

 our communities.
 And we’re looking forward to continuing to work with MDU

 owners and operators in different ways in the quest to connect:

 * Marketing: Fiber providers throughout the country—including Google Fiber—should continue to work with MDUs to advertise fiber to attract new residents.
 (Our findings show fiber is a word of mouth technology that can attract residents to properties.) * Access: MDU owners can assist by making buildings accessible while the fiber industry continues to make advancements in deployment methods and technologies that reduce any potential disruptions to residents. * Education: We at the Council will continue to work with our partners to promote the value of a future-proof technology that increases the attractiveness of properties in an increasingly competitive housing market.